awsdocs/aws-doc-sdk-examples/dotnet/example_code/README.md

-# README for AWS SDK for .NET Documentation Examples - New and updated code examples
+# README for AWS SDK for .NET documentation examples - new and updated code examples

 This is a collection of new and updated code examples for the AWS SDK for .NET public documentation.
 Each code example in this folder contains corresponding unit tests.